mike10004/torch-deb/README.md

     $ mvn -f /root/torch-parent/pom.xml install -Pcontainer

+## Building deb from an existing library

+The deb can be built from an existing Torch build product by zipping the build product.
+A Torch build product is the contents of the `$PREFIX` directory after building Torch from a cloned repository.
+The default location is the `install` subdirectory of the cloned repository directory.
+The root of the zip filesystem must contain the subdirectories `bin`, `etc`, `include`, `lib`.

+Create a directory named `build` in the root of this project and copy the zip there with name `torch-library.zip`.
+Execute

+    # mvn -f torch-parent/pom.xml -P prebuilt install

+to build the deb.

+(TODO: Support specifying arbitrary zip pathname.)

 ## OpenFace continuation

 You can do this on your host computer or in a Docker container.
 For a suitable